18 Tell-Tale Signs Someone Is Using Religion to Manipulate You

 18. They use spiritual bypassing.

 Complex personal or societal issues are oversimplified and attributed entirely to spiritual causes.
-This approach dismisses the real-world factors contributing to problems and promotes simplistic, often ineffective solutions.
+It dismisses the real-world factors contributing to problems and promotes simplistic, often ineffective solutions.
 By focusing exclusively on the spiritual realm, manipulators can avoid addressing practical issues or taking responsibility for the real-world consequences of their teachings.